jebenjamin/greenlight/README.md

-# greenlight
+# Greenlight
-A Python image filter
+A Python image filter and resize utility.